dravalico/paper-temporal-dynamics-epss/README.md

    ```

    Please note that without LaTeX, some plot titles or axis labels may not display correctly.
-- To install the required Python packages, simply run the first cell of each notebook, which contains the necessary `pip` commands
+- All code was developed using Python packages in a specific version, listed in the second cell of each notebook; to run the code without having to modify it, simply execute that cell